MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/design-flow.md

 ![alttext](\media\imgname.png)

-In Power Automate Desktop, go to Variables and click on **+** to add a new input variable.
+In Power Automate Desktop, open the Variables pane, and click on **+** to add a new input variable.

 ![alttext](\media\imgname.png)

-Configure tha variable as follows:
+Configure the variable as follows:
 Variable type: Input
 Variable name: CountryName
 Default value: France